HU-xiaobai/IPP-Course-Summery/README.md

 # Pre-trained Language Model

+## An Empirical Study of Training End-to-End Vision-and-Language Transformers

+### Keypoint:

+1. We present METER, a Multimodal End-to-end TransformER framework, through which we thoroughly investigate how to design and pre-train a fully transformer based VLP model in an end-to-end manner.

+2. They seperate vision-language tasks as several parts: vision ecoder, language encoder and fusion model, with only encoder or encoder-decoder structure.
+They analysis that: 1) Vision transformer (ViT) plays a more vital role than language transformer in VLP, and the performance of transformers on pure vision or language tasks is not a good indicator for its performance on VL tasks.
+2) The inclusion of cross-attention benefits multimodal fusion, which results in better downstream performance than using self-attention alone.
+3) Under a fair comparison setup, the encoder-only VLP model performs better than the encoder-decoder model for VQA and zero-shot image-text retrieval tasks.
+4) Adding the masked image modeling loss in VLP will not improve downstream task performance in our settings

+3. Drawback of current vision model: 1)Object detector feature extractor:such as ViLBERT, LXMERT, VisualBERT, VL-BERT, UNITER, OSCAR and VinVL, however, extracting region features can be timeconsuming, and the pre-trained ODs are usually frozen during pre-training, which limits the capacity of VLP models 2) CNN-based Grid Features: such as PixelBERT, CLIP-ViL, SOHO, although it is efficient,  inconsistent optimizers are typically used for CNN and transformer, and CNN can achieve slightly worse accuracy/FLOPs trade-offs than their ViT counterparter.

 ## Unifying Vision-and-Language Tasks via Text Generation

 ## Learning Transferable Visual Models From Natural Language Supervision(CLIP)